-Dagger has been a big name in whitewater kayaks for ages and the Katana is a good place to start.
+Jackson has been a big name in whitewater kayaks for ages and the Antix is a good place to start.

 This boat spans the genre between downriver and whitewater with a balanced feel to help newbies stay comfortable and confident.